Chintheche Inn is located on a lovely beach on Lake Malawi.

 Malarial protection recommended: Yes

-Medical care: Nearest doctor is at the local clinic in Chintheche, approximately five minutes drive away.
+Medical care: The nearest doctor is available at the local clinic in Chintheche, approximately five minutes drive away as well as further away at Nkhata Bay – about 15 minutes from the lodge.

 Dangerous animals: Low Risk

-Security measures: There are unarmed nightwatchmen at night to escort you to and from your room, and the inn has guard dogs when needed.
+Security measures: There are unarmed nightwatchmen at night to escort you to and from your room, and the inn has two guard dogs which wander the grounds from 11pm to 5am.

 Fire safety: There are fire extinguishers outside the rooms and in the common areas.